KDE/digikam-doc/export_tools/flickr_export.rst

 .. figure:: images/export_flickr_dialog.webp

-By default, the tool propose to export the currently selected items from the icon-view.
+By default, the tool proposes to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.

-The **Tag options** section can bused to apply digiKam keywords to the flickr upload.
+The **Tag options** section can be used to apply digiKam keywords to the flickr upload.
 More keywords can be assigned with a series of words (comma separated).

 The **Public**, **Friends**, and **Family** checkboxes can be turned on to assign appropriate access permissions to the images you upload.
 By default the images uploaded are private.